WhoStoleMyBrain/hordesurivor/PLAN.md

 **Decisions/constraints:**
 - Desktop and mobile input supported.
 - Avoid platform-specific assumptions in rendering or assets.
+ - Touch movement uses an analog pan vector with a dead-zone and max radius so small drags do not trigger full-speed movement; keyboard input remains digital.

 **Implementation notes:**
-- Validate input mapping for keyboard + touch.
+- [x] Validate input mapping for keyboard + touch by adding analog pan scaling and allowing sub-unit movement intent in `PlayerState`.
 - Ensure sprite generation works on target platforms.
 - Update `README.md` only if new platform-specific steps are required.